Skip to Content

 4 – Tofu

-Silken tofu has been a favorite egg replacer for years.
-It has the protein needed to help stabilize the cake as it bakes and it also has a very subtle taste.
+Silken tofu has been a favorite egg replacer for years, especially for vegans.
+It has the protein needed to help stabilize the cake as it bakes.
+Plus, it has a very subtle taste.

-The trick to using tofu as an egg replaces is to blend it first in a blender in order to break it up, making it nice and creamy.
+The trick to using tofu as an egg replacement is to blend it first in a blender in order to break it up, making it nice and creamy.

-Tofu should only be used to replace a maximum of two eggs per recipe as using more than that will cause your cake to be too dense. ¼ cup pureed, smooth tofu is a perfect substitution for 1 egg.
+However, it’s worth noting that tofu should only be used to replace a maximum of two eggs per recipe.Using more than that will cause your cake to be too dense. ¼ cup pureed, smooth tofu is a perfect substitution for 1 egg.

 5 – Ripe Banana

-Just like applesauce, bananas can be used to replace eggs in a cake mix, a nice, mashed, ripe banana is also a great substitute.
+Just like applesauce, bananas can be used to replace eggs in a cake mix.

-Banana will not only help the cake brown but it also adds a nice flavor to your mix in addition to a little bonus nutrition (bananas are full of potassium, vitamin C and can aid in digestion).
+Bananas will not only help the cake brown, but they’ll also add a nice flavor to your mix in addition to a little bonus nutrition (bananas are full of potassium and vitamin C and can aid in digestion).

 A ¼ cup mashed banana (about half a small banana) will replace one egg in your boxed cake mix recipe.